dbrzyski/SpINNEr/README.md

 # **Sp**arsity **I**nducing **N**uclear-**N**orm **E**stimato**r** (SpINNEr)

 ## The problem which the software addresses
 SpINNEr was designed to deal with the estimation of the coefficients matrix under matrix-variate regression model with scalar response.
 The method works under the assumption that the true solution is well approximable by sparse and low-rank matrix.
 The immediate application is finding brain connectivities that are associated with a clinical outcome or phenotype.
 The proposed framework regresses a (scalar) clinical outcome on matrix-variate predictors which arise in the form of brain connectivity matrices.
-SpINNEr can discover the structure of the brain network by identyfing the clusters of brain regions associated with the respone.
+SpINNEr can discover the structure of the brain network by identifying the clusters of brain regions associated with the response.
 ![](results.png)

 ## The method